 Watch_Dogs was my first released work at Ubisoft Montreal.
 Working in such a huge team was an interesting change from my prior experience in a small, prototyping team at Ruffian Games.
-Despite the team size, I still maintained a good number of cross-discipline relationships and collaborated regularly; especially within art and script-writing departments.
-Through these pooled resources I was able to ensure fine detail across narrative and visuals without a sacrifice to gameplay.
+Despite the team size, I still maintained a good number of cross-discipline relationships and collaborated regularly; especially within environment art and narrative teams.
+Through these pooled resources I was able to ensure fine detail across story and visuals without a sacrifice to gameplay.

 Released in 2014

 Ubisoft Montreal | Level Designer | ~2 years